Degree: Bachelor of Science (BS)

 Program Overview

-The Bachelor of Science (BS) in Music Education is a professional degree for students who are interested in teaching music in K-12 schools.
-Undergraduate music education majors pursue a fully accredited curriculum that develops musical knowledge through a sequential program of instruction, critical thinking, and practical teaching experiences.
-Students develop skills, concepts, and methodologies in music theory, composition, general musicianship, music history, arranging/orchestrating, improvising, conducting, and music performance.
-This intensive four-year degree leading to teacher licensure prepares students to become professional music educators.
+The Bachelor of Science (BS) in Music Education is a professional degree designed for students passionate about teaching music in K–12 schools.
+This fully accredited program offers a rigorous and sequential curriculum integrating academic instruction, critical thinking, and extensive hands-on teaching experiences.
+Students develop comprehensive skills in music theory, composition, general musicianship, music history, arranging and orchestrating, improvisation, conducting, and performance.
+The intensive four-year degree program leads to teacher licensure and prepares graduates to become knowledgeable, reflective, and effective music educators.

-- Advanced technology and a dedicated music education resource center
+Students take advantage of advanced technology and a dedicated music education resource center designed to support teaching and learning.

 Admission